jupyter/enhancement-proposals/NN-notebook-v7/notebook-v7.md

 ## Links and resources

-- This PEP was originally posted by @fperez [as a comment in the original discussion opened by @zsailer](https://github.com/jupyter/notebook/issues/6210#issuecomment-957169113).
+- This JEP was originally posted by @fperez [as a comment in the original discussion opened by @zsailer](https://github.com/jupyter/notebook/issues/6210#issuecomment-957169113).
 - The blockers for transitioning Berkeley's Data 8 course to RetroLab are tracked [here](https://github.com/berkeley-dsep-infra/datahub/issues/2422).
 - The [community-contributed Notebook extensions have their own repository](https://github.com/ipython-contrib/jupyter_contrib_nbextensions).